 4) committing to a quest to find joy, which I did through learning to dance (I’m now so proficient in salsa and Argentine tango we perform!),

 My mission now is to help others learn about PTSD and get on the road to healing.
 If I’d been aware, educated and encouraged to reconnect with my untraumatized self I would not have lost so much of my life to this wholly treatable and beatable condition.
 We each have healing potential; it’s my passion now to help survivors discover theirs.

 We can’t always find meaning in our trauma, but we can learn to make meaning come out of it.
 That’s the philosophy that now guides my life as I take my experience and share it with others in the hopes that many of us will find peace and freedom.

 I’ve been a writer since I was seven.
-My B.A. from the University of Pennsylvania contains writing elements, plus I hold an MFA in Poetry from Vermont College.
+My B.A. from the University of Pennsylvania contains writing elements, plus I hold an MFA in Poetry from Vermont College of the Fine Arts.
 I’m published and produced in non-fiction, poetry, and theater.
 My past professional career includes advertising, publishing, public relations, finance, and university teaching.
 My favorite hobby — and the one that had an enormous impact on my healing — is dance: Salsa, Argentine Tango and ballroom (in that order!).